 « Clarity is not born from what we imagine being clear, but from what we become aware of the dark. » -C. Jung

-Lumière Noire (Tanya Dolbec’s artist name), originally from Quebec, began her entry into art by practicing dance and painting.
-She completes several trainings that lead her to obtain a bachelor’s degree in choreography at the Université du Québec à Montréal.
-She then defines her choreographic aesthetics and artistic vision, influenced by two philosophers: Sigmund Freud and Carl Gustave Jung.
-Lumière Noire is her current artist name.
-Always passionate about the visual arts, she directs her attention during her studies to photography and video.
+Lumière Noire (Tanya Dolbec’s artist name), a native of Quebec, began her entry into art by practicing dance and painting.
+She completed several training courses that culminated in a bachelor’s degree in choreography at the Université du Québec à Montréal.
+It was then that she defined her choreographic aesthetic and her artistic thought, influenced by two philosophers: Sigmund Freud and Carl Gustave Jung.
+Her aesthetic is then called Black Light until today.
+Always passionate about the visual arts, she focused her attention during her dance studies on photography and video.

-Tanya Dolbec, a movement artist, now deploys her art with the goal of reaching individuals through accessibility and sensitivity to her environment.
+A movement artist, she now deploys her art with the goal of reaching individuals through accessibility and sensitivity to her environment.